If you are newly engaged or considering marriage sometime in the future, you may want to consider a prenuptial agreement.

 A prenuptial agreement is not only for the wealthy and famous, and it is becoming much more commonplace for couples to sign them.
 It doesn’t mean that your fiancé doesn’t trust you or expect to have a long happy marriage, but rather wants to be reasonably prepared for the future.
 Unfortunately, sometimes divorce can be messy and people can be blindsided, so having a prenuptial agreement in place can protect both you and your spouse.
 You may want to consider signing a prenuptial agreement if any of the following apply to you prior to your marriage:

-As you can see, a prenuptial agreement doesn’t have to be a negative experience, nor does it assume a divorce is imminent.
-A family law attorney can help you understand and create a prenuptial agreement that secures a well thought out plan for your future.
-The Alabama Law Group would love the opportunity to help you plan and be prepared for your future.
+As you can see, a prenuptial agreement doesn’t have to be a negative experience, nor does it assume divorce is imminent.
+A family law attorney can help you understand and create a prenuptial agreement that secures a well-thought-out plan for your future.
+The Charlotte Christian Law would love the opportunity to help you plan and be prepared for your future.
 We want to make it a positive experience for you and your future spouse.
-Contact Charlotte Christian to start the conversation today!
+Contact Alabama Family Law Group to start the conversation today!